neatComponents: website development system

 Sending Twitter Status Updates

-neatComponents allows to you easily update your Twitter status at www.twitter.com
+neatComponents allows you to easily update your Twitter status at www.twitter.com

 The Twitter Status Update is an action which can be added to components which support Events – for example the Data Entry Form.